Outline

 More like this:

-But the question is: how do you find these people?
-Sure, you can go onto YouTube and find creators in your field, or listen to interviews on podcasts like âHow I Built Thisâ and âThe Diary of a CEO,â but these people arenât exactly at your fingertips.
+But the question is: how do you find your mentors?
+Sure, you can go onto YouTube and find creators in your field, or listen to interviews on podcasts like ‘How I Built This’ and ‘The Diary of a CEO,’ but these people aren’t exactly at your fingertips.
 They are behind an invisible media wall.

-This is where online communities really prove their value.
-They are created and sustained by people like you â people who have an idea and want to bring it to life and talk about their growth journey.
-Over time, these communities attract like-minded individuals who share knowledge and their experiences â good and bad â to help others.
-This information is often more valuable than learning in a more traditional medium because community members have boots-on-the-ground experience and can give real, actionable advice.
+This is the gap online communities fill They are created and sustained by people like you – people who have an idea and want to bring it to life and talk about their growth journey.
+This information is often more valuable because community members have boots-on-the-ground experience and can give real, actionable advice.

-If you answer âyesâ to any of the below questions, you should consider joining a startup community:
+If you answer ‘yes’ to any of the below questions, you should consider joining a startup community:

 Do you have a business idea you want to explore?